-Alumni and guests can register for borrowing privileges at the library Information Desk.
+Alumni, guests, and retired SC employees can register for borrowing privileges at the library Information Desk.
 More information about eligible guest borrowers can be found on our guest policy page.
-Alumni and guests may only check out material physically located at the library.
+All alumni and guests may only check out material physically located at the library.

 Springfield College students, faculty, and staff may renew SC-owned items online, via Ask the Library (submit your name, ID#, and the item you'd like to renew), by phone, or in person.
 Overdue items may not be renewed online.

 Guests and alumni may renew items by phone or in person.

 Items that have been placed on hold by another patron and reserve items may not be renewed and must be returned to the library.

 If you find an item you want in the online catalog but it is checked out, we can hold it for you when it comes in.

 Students, faculty, and staff at the Springfield campus may place holds in the online catalog.
 When viewing the item in the online catalog, click the Place a Hold link to sign in and request the hold.